Shutdown Day 12: Lawmakers to hear wall plea at White House

 Senate Majority Leader Mitch McConnell and the top incoming House Republicans — Kevin McCarthy of California and Steve Scalise of Louisiana — planned to attend, according to aides.
 The departing House speaker, Paul Ryan, was not expected.

-House Democratic leader Nancy Pelosi, who is expected to become speaker on Thursday, and Senate Democratic leader Chuck Schumer planned to attend.
+Pelosi, who is expected to become speaker on Thursday, and Senate Democratic leader Chuck Schumer planned to attend.
 Pelosi said Tuesday that Democrats would take action to "end the Trump Shutdown" by passing legislation Thursday to reopen government.

 "We are giving the Republicans the opportunity to take yes for an answer," she wrote in a letter to colleagues.
 "Senate Republicans have already supported this legislation, and if they reject it now, they will be fully complicit in chaos and destruction of the President's third shutdown of his term."

-The White House invitation came after House Democrats released their plan to re-open the government without approving money for a border wall — unveiling two bills to fund shuttered government agencies and put hundreds of thousands of federal workers back on the job.
+The White House invitation came after House Democrats released their plan to re-open the government without approving money for a border wall.
 They planned to pass them as soon as the new Congress convenes Thursday.

-Responding to the Democratic plan, White House press secretary Sarah Huckabee Sanders late Tuesday night called it a "non-starter" and said it won't re-open the government "because it fails to secure the border and puts the needs of other countries above the needs of our own citizens."

 Trump spent the weekend saying Democrats should return to Washington to negotiate, firing off Twitter taunts.
 Aides suggested there would not necessarily be a traditional wall as Trump has repeatedly insisted since his presidential campaign, but he contradicted them.